 - your wishes

-For cancer that is only in the liver, it might be possible to have surgery to remove the tumour.
+For cancer that is only in the liver, it might be possible to remove the tumour with surgery.
 This might be surgery to remove part of your liver (liver resection) or a liver transplant.

 You might have a local treatment into your liver if you can't have surgery such as: